Home Backtesting and trading How To Become A Successful Quant Trader in 2024 (Can You Be...

 Simons was a mathematician with a limited understanding of practical investing.

-A good quant trader makes things simple
+Does a good quant trader make things simple?

 To put it crudely, when you multiply bullshit with bullshit, you don’t get a bit more bullshit – you get bullshit squared.